dylanlan/dylanlan.github.io/_posts/2024-01-24-names-on-legends.md

 #### Rules

-If you're needing more fun on your legend, and one of these names tempts you, then feel free to reach out to Dylanlan/NaLyd/Protein in game!
+If you're needing more fun on your legend, and one of these names sounds fun, then feel free to reach out to Dylanlan/NaLyd/Protein in game!

 You just need to make a payment, and then the name can end up on your legend!

-I'm not sure what are all the possible legends nowadays, but some options:
+I'm not sure what all the possible legend marks are nowadays, but some options are:
 - Mentor
 - Guide
 - Class by Oath